-The School of Medicine offers testing for faculty, staff, students, residents and fellows, and family members of these groups.
+The School of Medicine offers testing for faculty, staff, students, residents and fellows.

 The following applies to individuals working or learning on campus or remotely.

 If you are symptomatic or exposed, visit the Exposure & Illness page for employee and student testing, exposure and illness instructions.